OpenProducer/angelcityjazz/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.3] 2022-11-15 =

+* Version - Events Calendar PRO 6.0.3 is only compatible with The Events Calendar 6.0.4 and higher
+* Fix - Prevent broken view related `tribe_is_*()` methods to be broken when using with WordPress 6.1 [TEC-4552]
+* Fix - Fix for migrating offset RRULE with different time > The RRULE shows as being the same time as the first occurrence.
+[ECP-1269]
+* Fix - Fix for fatal when saving an empty recurrence date in classic editor.
+[ECP-1363]
+* Fix - Refactor Custom Tables v1 post-decorating code to avoid serialization/unserialization issues.
+[TEC-4379]
+* Fix - Fixed issue where "Event will not occur" option doesn't work unless events begin at the top of the hour (:00).
+[ECP-1355]
+* Fix - Fixed fatal error with queueing of the migration telemetry report.
+[ECP-1403]
+* Fix - Avoid fatal errors when hydrating Occurrences cache on incoherent database or cache state.
+[ECP-1402]
+* Fix - Ensure view labels are translated appropriately.
+[TEC-4485]
+* Fix - Prevent `E_ERROR` when using third-party plugins with blocks editor around `tec_event_series()` method [ECP-1409]
+* Fix - Avoid type errors in the `tec_events_pro_blocks_recurrence_meta` filter.
+[TEC-4559]
+* Fix - Ensure tribe() singletons are bound before attempting to use them.
+[ECP-1396]
+* Fix - Avoid duplicated queries by including a memoization for Occurrence data.
+[TBD]
+* Fix - Prevent errors when adding exclusion dates to recurring events using the Custom Tables implementation.
+[ECP-1401]
+* Fix - Mitigated PHP errors related Occurrence and Provisional Post objects.
+[ECP-1402]
+* Language - 6 new strings added, 113 updated, 0 fuzzied, and 0 obsoleted.

+= [6.0.2.1] 2022-11-03 =

+* Fix - Fixed an issue where migrated Recurring Event Occurrences would not be displayed on the frontend.
+[ECP-1398]
+* Fix - Refactor Custom Tables v1 post-decorating code to avoid serialization/unserialization issues.
+[TEC-4379]

 = [6.0.2] 2022-10-20 =